ashdavies/talks/2019-05-31-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ^ Difference between obsolete and experimental is intent, @Experimental may graduate, @Obsolete unknown

+^ Recommendation is not to use them in public APIs

 ^ Applies to channel consumptions, actors, Rx conversion functions

 ---